 Last winter, our bar manager Adam and I took a brief trip down to New York City to meet Tyler Youngblood, one of the founders of Azahar—Azahar is a roaster, cafe, and exporter based in Bogota, Colombia.
-They focus on small farm micro-lots and community blended coffees; they are a relationship driven company that believes in long-term buying practices that reward sustainability and coffee quality.
+They focus on small farm micro-lots and community blended coffees; they are a relationship driven company that believes in long-term buying practices that reward sustainability and coffee quality and 1uality coffee is the first step to get great espresso.
+However to get the most out of your espresso you need a quality espresso machine.
+The gaggia classic vs rancilio silvia blog post helped me to make the right choice.
 Though our initial interaction was brief, I felt confident that this was a company we wanted to do business with.

 This summer, I finally had the opportunity visit Tyler in Colombia.
-I flew down with a small group of green buyers to buy coffees, and to help strengthen our relationship with Azahar – big thanks to Todd from OLAM for helping make this trip possible!
+I flew down with a small group of green buyers to buy coffees, and to help strengthen our relationship with Azahar – big thanks to Todd from OLAM for helping make this trip possible, we were able to find this place thanks to the best coffee blog we have seen so far!
 Here’s the day-by-day breakdown of the trip.

 We started our first day by traveling to Armenia, where Azahar’s cupping lab is located.
 The lab is brightly lit, outfitted with wooden tables and large windows.
 Out back are a few cows, and a stunning view of the Colombian countryside.
 Once settled in, we began tasting coffees – the cupping focused on coffee primarily from the Nariño area.